DeREVIEWtive/dereviewtive.github.io/lessons/what.md

 What is Derivative?

 # What is Derivative?
+It is basically a way to measure how something is changing at a specific moment.
+Think of it as the "speedometer" of math— it tells you how fast a function is going up or down at any point.

 The computation of the slope of a tangent line, the instantaneous rate of change of a function, and the instantaneous velocity of an object at <math>><mi>x</mi><mo>=</mo><mi>a</mi></math> all required us to compute the following limit
       <math display="block">
         <munder>